ON MOLLY'S FOREHEAD

 The challenge for us Red Diaper Babies, like Buddha's, is to find the Middle Way: neither an ascetic outcast, nor a hooker for the Revolution.

-I cut a hazy early scene from this dream, set back in Molly's home town--riots, maybe civil war.
-I think my dreams feared that only war could end apartheid.
+I skipped one early, hazy scene of this dream set back in Molly's home town--riots, maybe civil war.
+I think my dreams feared that apartheid could only end in war.
 But in the years since, South Africa managed to avoid it.
 The political details of the dream, like the last days of apartheid, matter less now.

 But I WAS raised, like Molly, by leftists, and I LIVED those issues, so that's what I focused on here: the risk of running wild when you finally get it into your head (or your third eye, or whatever you got up there) that you deserve some personal happiness too.
 And the dangers of sexual recklessness, from AIDS to jail to getting rejected or used or heartbroken.
 But there's a less-talked-about upside too: in Rio, Molly attains a pretty strange Buddhahood from fucking around, but she DOES attain it.
 Not enlightenment--ENLOUDENMENT.
 A second mouth's not a third eye, but who's to say it's worse?
 We could argue both sides of that--but only Molly can argue both sides at once.